foundry-vtt-community/wiki.js/development/api/DataModel.md

 #### SchemaField vs. EmbeddedDataField

-Both of these fields serve a similar purpose: They allow you to nest properties, so you can have `doc.system.myProp.fieldOne` and `doc.system.myProp.fieldTwo`.
+These two fields serve a similar purpose: They allow you to nest properties, so you can have `doc.system.myProp.fieldOne` and `doc.system.myProp.fieldTwo`.
 The difference is that `SchemaField` creates a nested object, while `EmbeddedDataField` is a full class instance.
 This can be useful if you want to have getters or other functions nested deeper than `doc.system.myFunc` - you could have  `doc.system.embedField.myFunc`.
 The downside is certain interactions, such as the javascript spread operator `{ ... }`, may not work as expected because it is a full class instance rather than a simple object.

 ### DataField options